Crossfield

 How Life Works Here

 Crossfield is located in Chichester, near Fernhurst, West Sussex.
 Crime is around average for the area, with 83 incidents in the past year.
 The most commonly reported category is violence and sexual offences.
 Violent offences account for 39% of reported crimes.
 Daily amenities are excellent, with 5 facilities within walking distance, including cafe (1), fast_food (1), and pharmacy (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is Fernhurst Post Office (post office, 14m).
+The nearest transport stop is 146m away (bus).
+Rail links may require a connecting journey.
 The median property price is £310,000, with a slight decline of 10% over five years.
 Based on 5 transactions recorded since 2014.
 The local area has a moderate population, with a high proportion of rented accommodation.
-The profile suggests appeal to both retirees and young professionals.
-Overall, this street scores 52 out of 100 for liveability, placing it in the top 1% within its district.
+The profile suggests appeal to both young professionals and retirees.
+Overall, this street scores 56 out of 100 for liveability, placing it in the top 7% within its district.

 Nearby Services (5 km)